Shital9798/NumberGaussingGame/README.md

   - Allows the user to choose a treasure from the chest upon correct guess.
   - Applies effects of the chosen item on the player's health and intelligence.
   - Continues gameplay until the treasure is found or the user decides to quit.
-- For a detailed explanation of the code, visit the GitHub repository [here](https://github.com/yourusername).

 Happy treasure hunting!